Mastering Pallet Jacks: Types, Definition & Benefits for Industrial Use

 They are small and easier to handle and maneuver, so they’re the mainstay of retail shops and smaller businesses.

-Medium-duty jacks, both manual and electric, can lift up to 2500 kilos.
-So, these are generally what you’d find in factories, warehouses, and workshops.
+Medium-duty jacks, both manual and electric, can lift to 2500 kilos.
+These are generally what you’d find in factories, warehouses, and workshops.
 If this is not enough, then there are heavy-duty pallet jacks.
 These can lift and haul loads over 5000 kilos and at longer distances.

 Lifting Heights